openbmc/docs/designs/firmware_update_via_blobs.md

 #### BmcBlobClose

-Close must be called on the firmware image before triggering verification via commit.
-Once the verification is complete, you can then close the hash file.
+Close must be called on the firmware image and the hash file before opening the verify blob.

-If the `verify_image.service` returned success, closing the hash file will have a specific behavior depending on the update.
+If the `verify_image.service` returned success, closing the verify file will have a specific behavior depending on the update.
 If it's UBI, it'll perform the install.
 If it's legacy (static layout), it'll do nothing.
 The verify_image service in the legacy case is responsible for placing the file in the correct staging position.
 A BMC warm reset command will initiate the firmware update process.